hitbc/panSVR/README.md

 ## Self-defined running mode

-PanSVR is a pipeline program which include multiple steps.
+PanSVR is a pipeline program which includes multiple steps.
 User can runng all steps seperately when needed.

 Firstly, an SV_database containing anchor references for read realignment need to be built uisng './panSVR sv_ref' command.
 Than a deBGA index file are needed and users can used
 "./deBGA index" to build one.
 Next, signals will be extracted from BAM/CRAM file using "./panSVR signal" command.
 Next, signals needed to be realignment using "./panSVR aln" command.